Annual General Meetings (AGMs)

 The following guidance and resources will help you with planning and running your branch AGM.

-Branch Chair AGM presentation template – an editable presentation that gives an overview of national impact, plus slides for you to add information about your activities etc
+Branch AGM template – an editable presentation that gives an overview of national impact, plus slides for you to add information about your activities etc

 Branch AGM examples